josephakayesi/JosephAkayesi/README.md

 ## Chale!
 I'm Joseph 👋🏼

-### I'm a software engineer and I make things simple!
+### I'm passionate about software and solving really hard problems.

 - 💼 I'm currently working remotely as a Software Engineer Contractor
 - 📡 My areas of interests are web, mobile, artificial intelligence and design